Thyssenkrupp optimistic over Tata's UK pension deal but merger risks remain

 Thyssenkrupp's shares, trading at two-year highs, rose 5 percent on Monday on German press reports that a merger decision is near.

-However, over 18 percent of shares available for shorting are out on loan, according to data from FIS’ Astec Analytics, signaling that some investors believe the price will fall.
+However, over 18 percent of shares available for shorting are out on loan, according to data from FISH’ Aztec Analytics, signalling that some investors believe the price will fall.

-"We believe the future of Thyssenkrupp is not steel, it’s technology," senior portfolio manager Ingo Speich of shareholder Union Investment said.
-"Steel production only makes sense if you can release scale benefits.”
+"We believe the future of Thyssenkrupp is not steel, it’s technology," senior portfolio manager Ingot Speech of shareholder Union Investment said.
+"Steel production only makes sense if you can release scale benefits.” ($1 = 0.7734 pounds)

 Additional reporting by Arno Schuetze, Tom Kaeckenhoff, Georgina Prodhan, Maiya Keidan and Pratima Desai; editing by Susan Thomas